-How to use the Root Cause Analysis Template
+How to use the Template

-The following steps are recommended to assist the Disproportionate Review Team, DRT, in facilitating the data analysis, discussion, and problem-solving required to consider the many potential causes for the occurrence of high incidences of student misconduct and disproportionate discipline.
+The following steps are recommended to assist the committee in facilitating the data analysis, discussion, and problem-solving required to consider the many potential causes for the occurrence of high incidences of student misconduct and disproportionate discipline.

-Step 1: Considering Possible Root Causes-- is designed to lead the DRT through consideration of each potential cause for elevations in student misconduct that lead to out-of-school removal.
-A list of conditions are provided with both a negative and positive position.
+Step 1: Considering Root Cause is designed to lead the LEA through consideration of each potential cause for elevations in student misconduct that lead to out-of-school suspensions.
+Lists of conditions are provided with both a negative and positive position.
 This list is intended to produce dialogue among stakeholders as they either consider across all schools within the LEA, or for a specific school, the general status of the condition.
 A possible statement starter for dialogue about each condition could be: "In general, across our LEA/School ... ".
 It is recommended that individuals on the committee first complete independently their impressions using the document provided.
 Individuals should then come together either as a whole group, or in smaller work discussion circles depending upon the size of the committee, for dialogue.
 The end product should be whole group consensus on a hypothesis of whether the condition is a potential cause for elevated student misconduct and disproportionality or not.

-Steps 2: Prioritizing Root Causes & Celebrations-- is divided into celebrations and causes for concern for each of the five areas.
+Steps 2: Prioritizing Root Causes is divided into celebrations and causes for concern for each of the five areas.
 The committee should agree upon 3-5 celebrations and 3-5 causes for concern in Step 2.
 Celebrations should be considered closely as there may be effective implementation processes and resources that can be used to inform root cause actions.